KelvinHong/diary_cpp/README.md

 The `LastEdtit` column record the Unix-second time for where the user last created/edited the textfile.
 The `Time` column record whenever the textfile first recorded, hence will not be changed after edit.

+*Update on 8 Aug 2021*: Events deletions have been added in the features.

-Currently, the application doesn't support deletion, filtering and sorting functions.
+Currently, the application doesn't support filtering and sorting functions.
 They might be included in later updates.

 ## The Author